rnd-team-dev/plotoptix/README.rst

 `Docs <https://plotoptix.rnd.team>`__

-- Check what we are doing with PlotOptiX on `Behance <https://www.behance.net/RnDTeam>`__, `Facebook <https://www.facebook.com/rndteam>`__, and `Instagram <https://www.instagram.com/rnd.team.studio/>`__.
+- Have a look what is possible with PlotOptiX: `Behance <https://www.behance.net/RnDTeam>`__, `Instagram <https://www.instagram.com/rnd.team.studio/>`__, and `Facebook <https://www.facebook.com/rndteam>`__.
 - Join us on `Patreon <https://www.patreon.com/rndteam?fan_landing=true>`__ for news, release plans and hi-res content.

 PlotOptiX is a 3D `ray tracing <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>`__ package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented in images as a position, size/thickness and color of primitives of several basic shapes, or projected onto surfaces of objects in form of a color textures and displacement maps.
 Triangular meshes, generated in the code or loaded from a file, are supported as well.
 All is finished with a photorealistic lighting, depth of field, and many other physically based effects simulated with a high quality.

 No need to write shaders, intersection algorithms, handle 3D scene technicalities.
 Basic usage is even more simple than with `matplotlib <https://matplotlib.org/gallery/mplot3d/scatter3d.html>`__: